QCrBox/QCrBox/docs/how_to_guides/use_qcb_to_interact_with_and_manage_qcrbox.md

     [get in touch](https://discord.com/invite/eU2ya5psxH) if you would like to build these and need support.

+!!! note "Building `base-wine` on WSL2"
+    The wine base image creates a dual-architecture wine prefix during its build, which is prone to deadlocking on WSL2 kernels under load (the build then aborts after 20 minutes with an explanatory error).
+If that happens, pull the CI-built image instead of building it locally:

+    ```
+    docker pull ghcr.io/qcrbox/base-wine:latest
+    docker tag ghcr.io/qcrbox/base-wine:latest qcrbox/base-wine:latest
+    ```

+    Application images on top of it (mopro, crysalis-pro) build fine anywhere.

 ## Starting up containers

 You can start the Docker container for Olex2 by running: